 Here’s how we are doing things differently this year to complete the 52-Week Money Saving Goal Chart

-For us, we are going to save this money in a high-yeild savings account that gives us 1.16% interest.
+For us, we are going to save this money in a high yield savings account that gives us around 2% interest.

 Our two teen daughters also want to do this plan.
 One of them has become highly interested in investing.
 So it sounds like she is going to save and every few months, buy more stock with it.
 If you want to know what she, along with our other family members are doing for simple, low-risk, stock investing, check out our post on Stockpile HERE (plus you get a FREE $5 to invest any way you want, no fees attached).

 The other daughter wants to buy a car with cash, so she is doing this along with other things to help her get to that goal.